protocol/launchpad/docs/pre-requisites/web3-tools.md

 {% embed url="https://www.youtube.com/watch?v=FkUn86bH34M" %}

 ### Tokens
 In the web3 world, the word [token](https://www.coinbase.com/learn/crypto-basics/what-is-a-token) is synonumous with _coin_ or a way to refer to a type of cryptocurrency.
 Tokens can be used for many things outside of their use as a currency, including governance, NFTs, and security tokens.
+To exchange tokens, you can choose from an ever evolving set of [cryptocurrency exchanges](https://www.forbes.com/advisor/investing/best-crypto-exchanges/).

 [**What are tokens? | Simply Explained**](https://www.youtube.com/watch?v=cqZhNzZoMh8)